 Puerto Viejo, Costa Rica 2018

 What a retreat!!
-This was TYA first time in Costa Rica and are looking to go back.
-From the lush jungle landscapes, the beautiful beaches and the chill nature of Om at Cashew Hill, our tribe was feel in love with the Pura Vida vibes and the with each other.
+This was TYA’s first time in Costa Rica and are looking to going back.
+From the lush jungle landscapes, the beautiful beaches and the chill nature of Om at Cashew Hill, our tribe feel in love with the Pura Vida vibes and the with each other.
 What a wonderful time and a great success!

 Fall Yoga Feild Trip